databendlabs/databend-docs/README.md

     For consistency, follow the existing documentation format.
 For example,  if you are adding documentation for a new function, consider copying an existing markdown file from the same folder and modifying it accordingly.

 3. Preview Locally:
   - To preview your changes locally and ensure they meet your expectations, ensure you have [Node.js](https://nodejs.org/) installed on your machine.
-Additionally, run the `npm run dev:en` command in your terminal to initiate a local preview.
+Additionally, run the `npm run dev` command in your terminal to initiate a local preview.
   - Confirm that the formatting is correct, links work as intended, and the content aligns with your vision BEFORE you submit.

 ## Versioning